This article originally appeared on VICE UK.

 Challenging UKIP, rather than trying to ape them, means facing reality with more sobriety than any political partly currently can.
 That doesn't mean talking about immigration in as racist a way as possible.
 It means facing the reality of decades of disinvestment in a number of English towns outside of the major cities.
 It means figuring out how to deal with a coming parliament that is already locked in to further major cuts to services.
 It means working out what to do when automation takes all our jobs.

 Britain can deal with all these things, to some extent.
-It can expand workfare programmes, stagger through and defer financial crises yet again, but only on the promise of greater misery for the many.
+It can expand workfare programs, stagger through and defer financial crises yet again, but only on the promise of greater misery for the many.
 As one of the 20th century's clearest analysts of social crisis, Walter Benjamin, once put it: the catastrophe is that it just goes on like this.

-If there is something to be said for fantasies of a "UKIP of the left", it's that they rest on a recognition that ideas far to the left of mainstream politics enjoy enormous popular support.
+If there is something to be said for fantasies of a "UKIP of the left," it's that they rest on a recognition that ideas far to the left of mainstream politics enjoy enormous popular support.
 (For instance, the idea of a housing rent-cap as a first step to decommodifying housing entirely.)
-But what the fantasies don't tackle is a deep and well-founded scepticism towards politics and politicians, and a public that believes that political promises are made only to be broken.
+But what the fantasies don't tackle is a deep and well-founded skepticism toward politics and politicians, and a public that believes that political promises are made only to be broken.
 For these ideas to have force, they require a new way of doing politics.
 The job requires the left to be everything that UKIP is not.
 It doesn't require the left to trade on false hope rather than fear, but to build from the ground up a movement no longer reliant upon politicians' promises but capable of grasping the future for itself.